canonical/pebble/README.md

         # (Optional) Check level, which can be used for filtering checks when
         # calling the checks API or health endpoint.
         #
-        # For the health endpoint, ready implies alive.
-In other words, if all
+        # For the health endpoint, ready implies alive, and not-alive implies
-        # the "ready" checks are succeeding and there are no "alive" checks,
+        # not-ready (but not the other way around).
+See the "Health endpoint"
-        # the /v1/health API will return success for level=alive.
+        # section in the docs for details.
         level: alive | ready

         # (Optional) Check is run every time this period (time interval)